joernio/website/main/content/impact.md

 url: "impact"
 ---

-The Joern project is the original implementation of [Code Property Graphs](https://en.wikipedia.org/wiki/Code_property_graph), based on the 2014 IEEE Security & Privacy paper [Modeling and Discovering Vulnerabilities with Code Property Graphs](https://fabianyamaguchi.com/files/2014-ieeesp.pdf), making the representation accessible to the broader research community and accelerating innovation in automated vulnerability discovery.
+The Joern project provides the original implementation of the [Code Property Graph](https://en.wikipedia.org/wiki/Code_property_graph), based on the 2014 IEEE Security & Privacy paper [Modeling and Discovering Vulnerabilities with Code Property Graphs](https://fabianyamaguchi.com/files/2014-ieeesp.pdf).
+Published as open-source under the Apache 2 License, it has made this representation accessible to the broader research community, accelerating innovation in automated vulnerability discovery.
 Honoring its long lasting impact, the paper received the IEEE Test-of-Time Award in 2024.

 This page provides an overview of research, articles, and videos that are based on Joern and code property graphs.
-If you would like your work to be featured on this page, please feel free to [reach out](mailto:contact@whirlylabs.com).
+If you would like your work to be included on this page, please feel free to [reach out](mailto:contact@whirlylabs.com).

 ## Papers (Last Updated: May 2025)